maelys-mcardle/snowflake/snowflake/docs/README.md

 # Snowflake

-**Snowflake** is a programming language designed for a hypothetical device with a numeric keypad for input.
-In this input system, typing digits is presumed to be easy, but [letters is arduous][3].
+**Snowflake** is a programming language designed for microcontrollers with a numeric keypad for input.
+It is assumed that typing [letters is arduous][3].
 This device is also presumed to have a limited display, 20 characters wide and 4 lines tall, and to be memory-bound rather than CPU-bound.

 This programming language exists somewhere between machine code and BASIC.
 Snowflake is [Turing-complete][1] and uses the [Polish notation][2].